Discover joy.

 Depression Basics

 For some, depression means feeling sad, but more often, it feels like moving through each day is like slogging through a swamp of molasses.
-For others, it might seem like everything that was once colorful is dull and gray – not really bad, but definitely not great.
+For others, it might seem like everything that was once colorful is dull and gray – not bad, but not great.
 In some cases, all you want to do is sleep – or you would if you cared about sleep.

 At SkyeHelps, we work with each client to identify the reasons for depression and identify the unique traits that define how you feel.
 Then we help you learn to cope.
 Coping looks different for each person affected by depression, but all clients have certain things in common that make it possible to manage.